waughsh/waughsh.github.io/_posts/2018-11-13-a-computational-theory-of-discourse.md

 <p style="text-align: center"><img src="https://github.com/windweller/windweller.github.io/blob/master/images/discourse-theorem1-u.jpg?raw=true" style="width:35%"> <br> <b>Figure 2</b> </p>

 For this word $w$, it must appear in different spans of words across the entire document.
 A random variable of a window of $n$ words can be introduced as $s$, a span.
-Computationally, the vector $u$ for the word $w$ can be computed as follow:
+Computationally, the vector $u$ for the word $w​$ can be computed as follow:

 $$
 u = \frac{1}{k} \sum_{s \in \{s_1, ..., s_k\}} \frac{1}{n} \sum_{w_i \in s} v_{w_i}